I Died Unexpectedly. Can My Family Access My Crypto?

 A seed phrase is a list of 12 to 24 random words that acts as the master key to your wallet.
 It looks something like this:

-“purity amused fit load thumb large brush ill question flavor february love.”
+“purity amused flower load thumb large brush court question flavor february love.”

-That string of words in that exact order can restore access to your entire wallet from any compatible device.
-Lose it, and the wallet is gone.
-Let someone else find it, and they can drain everything you own in seconds.
+This string of words in that exact order can restore access to your entire wallet from any compatible device.
+If someone else, except the intended heir, finds it, they can drain everything you have in the wallet quickly.

 Most people fail at this balance.
 They either:

-- Write it on paper that gets lost, damaged, or found by the wrong person
+• Write it on paper that gets lost or damaged

-- Store it digitally (email, cloud, photo), where it can be hacked
+• Store it digitally (email, cloud, photo), where it can be stolen

 Each of these is a different flavor of the same disaster.